getnikola/plugins/README.md

    **Note:** even if you have commit rights (shared with Nikola or from another plugin you posted), please send a Pull Request.
 The admins have to do some tasks (add an Issue label; add you to the Plugin Creators group) they might forget about if you do not do this.  (oh, and code review, too)

 4. Success!
 Your plugin is in the Index.
-You now have commit rights.

    Please note that it will appear on the website at midnight UTC, when the site is automatically rebuilt.